jburguete/mpcotool/README.md

 > (number of experiments) x (number of iterations) x (number of steps) x 2
 > x (number of variables)
     * random: random method.
 It requires:
-    * nestimates: number of random checks to estimate the gradient.
+    * nestimates: number of random checks to estimate the optimal direction.

       It increases the total number of simulations by:
 > (number of experiments) x (number of iterations) x (number of steps)